prebid/prebid.github.io/dev-docs/bidders/colombia.md

 ### Note

-The DisplayioAds bidding adapter requires setup and approval before implementation.
-Please reach out to <elena@display.io> for more details.
+The Colombia bidding adapter requires setup and approval before implementation.
+Please reach out to <adserver@colombiaonline.com> for more details.

 ### Prebid.js Bid Params